Table of Contents

 How Did I Do the Testing?

-Selecting the best Software Asset Management (SAM) tools for mid-market businesses requires a thorough and methodical evaluation process.
-To ensure that the recommendations provided are accurate, reliable, and tailored to the specific needs of mid-sized organizations, I adopted a comprehensive approach that combined hands-on testing, independent research, and analysis of user feedback.
-Here’s an overview of how the testing was conducted:
+Selecting the best Software Asset Management (SAM) tools for mid-market businesses required a comprehensive approach combining hands-on testing, independent research, and user feedback.
+Here's how I conducted the evaluation:

 1. Defining the Evaluation Criteria

-Before beginning the assessment, I established clear criteria based on the challenges and priorities of mid-market businesses.
-The key factors considered included:
+I established clear criteria based on the challenges of mid-market businesses, focusing on:

-• Ease of Use: User interface design, intuitiveness, and the learning curve for IT teams and end-users.
+- Ease of Use: Intuitive user interfaces for both IT teams and end-users.

 2. Selecting the Software Tools